microsoft/ApplicationInsights-dotnet/.github/CONTRIBUTING.md

 # How to Contribute

-If you're interested in contributing, take a look at the general [contributer's guide](https://github.com/Microsoft/ApplicationInsights-Home/blob/master/CONTRIBUTING.md) first and continue here.
+- Please read the general [contributor's guide][https://github.com/Microsoft/ApplicationInsights-Home/blob/master/CONTRIBUTING.md] located in the ApplicationInsights-Home repository
+- If making a large change we request that you open an [issue][https://github.com/Microsoft/ApplicationInsights-dotnet/issues] first.
+- We follow the [Git Flow][http://nvie.com/posts/a-successful-git-branching-model/] approach to branching.
+- This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Solutions

-- Everything.sln - this will build all projects and tests.
+- Everything.sln - this will build all projects and unit tests.
 - ProjectsForSigning.sln - this builds all shipping projects.
+- IntegrationTests.sln - this builds all Net Core Integration tests.
 - BASE\Microsoft.ApplicationInsights.sln - this builds the Base SDK and ServerTelemetryChannel.
 - WEB\Microsoft.ApplicationInsights.Web.sln - this builds the ASP.Net projects.
+- WEB\dirs.proj - this builds the functional tests which rely on docker.
 - NETCORE\ApplicationInsights.AspNetCore.sln - this builds the .Net Core projects.
 - LOGGING\Logging.sln - this builds the logging adapters.